MayFu2025/unit2_project/README.md

 ![weather 12:8.png](project%2Fimages%2Fweather%2012%3A8.png)
 **Fig. 14** Screenshot of Karuizawa weather on December 8th (use as December 3rd weather).

-In order to get the temperature and humidity from the sever, we defined the strat date and end date and get the specific day's temperature and humidity data by using for loop.
-To merge with the local data in terms of date, made 6 days delay on the datetime value we took from the server.
+In order to get the temperature and humidity from the sever, we define the start date and end date, and obtain the specific day's temperature and humidity data using a for loop.
+To align the time axis with the local data in terms of date, we added a 6-day delay on the datetime value taken from server.
+This is made into a function so that it can be called for each sensor.
+The code below shows the function for getting the temperature and humidity data from the server.
+Fig. 4. shows the flow diagram for how this is done.

 from file ```remote.py```
 ```.py